-Assisted is defined as tax credit units for HTC applications and affordable units for deferred funding.
+1 Assisted is defined as tax credit units for HTC applications and affordable units for deferred funding.

-3 Specific performance requirement relief provisions are available for projects eligible for the Permanent Supportive Housing High Priority Homeless selection criterion for "HPH Units".
+2 Specific performance requirement relief provisions are available for projects eligible for the Permanent Supportive Housing High Priority Homeless category selection criterion for "HPH Units".
 Reference Chapter 6.A. of the HTC Program Procedural Manual for additional details.
 Specific performance requirements will be incorporated into the Tax Credit Declaration of Land Use Restrictive Covenants and deferred loan documents recorded with the property.

-4 Coordinated Entry System is defined by the Statewide Coordinated Entry standards and protocol as adopted by the local Continuum of Care, or such successor system as determined by Minnesota Housing.
+3 Coordinated Entry System is defined by the Statewide Coordinated Entry standards and protocol as adopted by the local Continuum of Care, or such successor system as determined by Minnesota Housing.

 Number of Units Representing:

 Youth with Children:

 Youth Singles:

 Youth Total:

 Single Adults:

 Families with Children:

 Total High Priority Homeless:

-2. Continuum of Care

-• im this selection criterion if units will be available atified by the local Continuum of Care.
-(Published
+2. Proposals that are eligible for B. 1 above can cla im this selection criterion if units will be available

-Priorities are available on Minnesota Housing's •
+Priorities are available on Minnesota Housing's tified by the local Continuum of Care.
+(Published website at: [insert link])

-a.
-5% of units or more, but no fewer Household Type Priority One (2 p than four units, targeted to Continuum of Care oints)
+Number of units Priority Type: are Household Type Priority One (2 points)

-Number of units

-Priority Type:

-(Families with children, youth sing gles, youth with children or single adults)
+(Families with children, youth single s, youth with children or single adults)

-EXCEL HELP TEXT: